Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Allow realising email notifications using designated entity fields (#955).
 * Prevent error if default value for an `IntVar` is not numeric.
 * Added support for dynamic Twig variables used in documentation fields (for variable containers and entities) (#889).
-* Moved item actions into first column of view actions, allso made them fixed (#964).
+* Moved item actions into first column of view actions, also made them fixed (#964).
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.2).

 ## ModuleStudio 0.7.1 (Jan 18, 2017)